- Hannibal moves south from Cisalpine Gaul, crosses the Apennines and ravages Etruria;

 - A Roman fleet commanded by the consul Gnaeus Servilius Geminus intercepts a Carthaginian fleet bound for Italy;

-- Publius Scipio returns to Spain and crosses the Ebro with his brother Gnaeus.
+- Publius Scipio travels to Spain and crosses the Ebro with his brother Gnaeus.

 On 15 March of this year, the new consuls Gaius Flaminius and Gnaeus Servilius Geminus took up their offices.
 Since it was unknown on which side of the Apennines Hannibal would strike, the former was sent to Arretium in Etruria (now the city of Arezzo) while the latter and his troops marched to Ariminum, modern Rimini.
 Flaminius was a new man (homo novus).
 As people’s tribune he had been responsible for the distribution of former Celtic land – the Ager Gallicus – among Rome’s poorer citizens, while as one of the consuls for 223 BCE he had won a decisive victory over the Insubres and had been awarded a triumph.
 Flaminius was subsequently elected censor in 220 BCE and had let the contracts for the construction of the Circus Flaminius and the Via Flaminia, the road connecting Rome to Ariminum.
 So obviously he had distinguished himself, but his achievements had also won him many enemies.
 Livius claims he was the only senator to support a Lex Claudia of the previous year, which prohibited senators and their sons to own a ship with a tonnage of more than 300 amphorae (circa eight tons).
 This was considered enough to transport the harvest; senators were expected to live off their lands, not to dabble in base activities such as trade.